-Credit risks on other receivables are mainly arising from premium paid for keyman insurance to insurance company.
-These premiums will be claimed at the end of the policy term.
+Credit risks on deposits are mainly arising from deposits paid for utilities and site equipment.
+The deposits paid will be refundable at the end of the contract period.

 As at the end of the reporting period, the maximum exposure to credit risk is represented by their carrying amounts in the statement of financial position.